MoveOnOrg/votetripling/README.md

 # Votetripling Extraction Script Instructions
 This document describes how to use 5 versions of name extraction scripts for vote tripling SMS data.
 Please find your use case below and follow the instructions.

+## Requirements
+- Make sure you have python 3 with anaconda (https://www.anaconda.com/) configured locally
+- Clone this repository
+- Ensure you have all of the following packages.
+Each can be installed with the listed command -- Spacy `pip install -U spacy`
+`python -m spacy download en_core_web_sm`
+-- Pathlib `pip install pathlib`
+-- Levenshtein `pip install python-Levenshtein`
+-- NLTK `pip install nltk`

+## Getting Started
+Find your use case below and add your input data to the appropriate place, then run the specified python script.
 All of these scripts should be run out of the directory `Projects/NLP/SMS_Annotation`
 All input data should be added to `Projects/NLP/SMS_Annotation/Input_Data`
 All output data (after running a script) will be found in `Projects/NLP/SMS_Annotation/Output_Data`